typst/typst/README.md

   - Powershell (Windows): `irm https://raw.githubusercontent.com/typst/typst/main/tools/install-scripts/install.ps1 | iex`
   - Shell (MacOS, Linux): `curl -fsSL https://raw.githubusercontent.com/typst/typst/main/tools/install-scripts/install.sh | sh`

+  You may need to follow the instructions on the screen to add the executable to PATH in order to run.

 - You can install Typst through different package managers.
 Note that the versions in the package managers might lag behind the latest release.
   - macOS/Linux: `brew install typst`